Updated July 2022

 Scouts is for boys in kindergarten through fifth grade, or 5 to 11 years old.
 Dassel Cub Scouts meet at Dassel City Hall.

-Throughout the 99 years since, the Post has dedicated itself to helping veterans of all of the subsequent wars, including World War II, Korea, Vietnam, Iraq, and Afghanistan.
-Our dedication to the needs of veterans includes help in transportation to veteran hospitals and volunteer work in the local community.
+Throughout the 100 years since, the post has dedicated itself to helping veterans of all of the subsequent wars, including World War II, Korea, Vietnam, Iraq, and Afghanistan.
+Our dedication to the needs of veterans includes help in transportation to veteran hospitals, and volunteer work in the local community.

-Our local involvement includes assisting with an Honor Guard during the funeral services of deceased members of the Armed Services, and conducting old flag disposal.
+Local involvement includes assisting with an Honor Guard during the funeral services of deceased members of the Armed Services, conducting old flag disposal, and hosting Memorial Day and Veterans Day programs.
 The Legion Post is also actively involved with sponsoring local high school students to both Boys State and Girls State, providing scholarships and assistance with Beyond the Yellow Ribbon, an organization that helps veterans within Meeker County who are returning from overseas deployment.
 In conjunction with the Meeker County Service Office, these veterans are given financial assistance for needs such as housing and utilities, or help in finding jobs.
 Legion members also collect food for the Dassel Food Shelf.

 For further information about becoming a member, contact Carl Wilkins, commander, at 320-241-8469 or email@example.com; or Dennis Compton, membership officer at 320-275-3760.